franciscovfonseca/Enable-Log-Collection-for-VMs-and-NSGs/README.md

 Go back to the **Terminal App** ➜ **Paste the Command** ➜ and **Run It** (Press Enter):

 This will:
-- Download the Script-
+- Download the Script
-- Execute the Script-
+- Execute the Script
-- Pass the Parameters which is our
+- Pass the Parameters, which is our ➜ Log Analytics **Workspace ID**, as well as our **Primary Key**
-  - Log Analytics Workspace ID
-  - as well as our Primary Key
 - And then it'll also define the Endpoint that Ingests the Logs.

 ![azure portal](https://github.com/user-attachments/assets/42c1fe46-b2c3-4330-8a86-bd32748cb890)